Inside: Learn what 50 an hour is how much a year, month, and day. Plus tips to budget your money. Don’t miss the ways to increase your income.

 Because of student loans, too many employees feel like they are stuck in the career field they chose.
 They feel sucked into the job that they don’t like or have the potential they thought it would.

-I was in the same situation for many years until I decided to do a complete career change.
+I was in the same situation for many years until I decided to make a complete career change.
 I am glad I did.
 I have the flexibility that I needed in my life to do what I wanted when I needed to do it.
 Plus I am able to enjoy my entrepreneurial spirit.

 Tips to Live on $50 an Hour